 The Victorian Pathways Certificate (VPC) is a new inclusive and flexible senior secondary certificate.
-It will replace Foundation VCAL.
 It can be taken as an alternative to or in preparation for VCE VM.

 Victorian Tertiary Admissions Centre (VTAC)

 VTAC acts on behalf of universities, TAFEs, and other providers to facilitate and co-ordinate the joint selection system.
 VTAC calculates and distributes the ATAR.